 - Instrument Cable

 - Austin Bazaar Instructional DVD

 - Polishing Cloth

 From the Fender description: "A smaller version of the Bullet Strat, the newly redesigned Mini is a great guitar for beginners, travelers, and players with smaller hands.
 Features include a new thinner body and a slimmer neck profile for easy playability.
 Equipped with three single-coil Stratocaster pickups and five-way switching for classic Fender tones, the Mini also features improved tuning machines, a hardtail bridge, smaller strap pins and a side-mounted output jack."

 What's in This Guide

-- Overview of the key things to consider when buying an electric guitar for a child
+- Overview of the key things to consider when buying an electric guitar for your kid

 - Price range—how much should you expect to spend?